OlivierSohn/hamazed/BACKLOG.md

+- When an async is cancelled, we see "imj-game-hamazed-exe: AsyncCancelled" in the console.
+This will be problematic for console-only rendering, as it will interfere with the game content.
+So we should catch these exceptions instead.

 - we could stream audio at 200 kBytes per second ( 4bytes per frame, i.e 16 bits per channel in stereo) i.e 1.6 Mb / s